bdunogier/xmlrpcbundle/README.md

 And that's it.
 In your controller, you will receive a standard HttpFoundation Request, where each parameter is part of the POST data.

-An hello world example can be found in the bundle itself.
+An hello world example can be found inside the bundle itself.